 In December 2019, a novel strain of coronavirus, which causes the disease known as COVID-19, was reported to have surfaced in Wuhan, China.
-Since then, COVID-19 coronavirus has spread globally.
+Since then, COVID-19 coronavirus has spread globally and recently identified variants of COVID-19, Delta and Omicron, which appear to be more transmissible and contagious than previous COVID-19 variants, have caused an increase in the number of COVID-19 cases globally.
 In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic and the U.S. government imposed travel restrictions on travel between the United States, Europe and certain other countries.
-The impact of this pandemic has been, and will likely continue to be, extensive in many aspects of society, which has resulted, and will likely continue to result, in significant disruptions to the global economy as well as businesses and capital markets around the world.
+The impact of this pandemic has been, and may continue to be, extensive in many aspects of society, which has resulted, and may continue to result, in significant disruptions to the global economy as well as businesses and capital markets around the world.

-In response to public health directives and orders and to help minimize the risk of the virus to employees, the Company has taken precautionary measures, including implementing work-from-home policies for the Company's employees, other than those in its laboratory, those performing manufacturing functions and certain other employees as deemed appropriate from time to time.
+In response to public health directives and orders and to help minimize the risk of the virus to employees, the Company has taken precautionary measures, including implementing workfrom-home policies for the Company's employees, other than those in its laboratory, those performing manufacturing functions and certain other employees as deemed appropriate from time to time.
 For those employees, the Company has implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+The Company continues to evolve its work-from-home policies toward return-to-office policies, as applicable under the circumstances while following local, state and federal guidelines and safety practices.
 The Company has taken these and other precautionary steps while maintaining business continuity in order to continue to progress its programs.
 While there has been no prolonged material disruption to the Company's business to date, the impact of the virus, including work-from-home policies, may negatively impact productivity, disrupt the Company's business, and delay its preclinical research and clinical trial activities and its development program timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on the Company's ability to conduct its business in the ordinary course.
 Other impacts to the Company's business may include temporary closures of its suppliers and disruptions or restrictions on its employees' ability to travel.
 Any prolonged material disruption to the Company's employees or suppliers could adversely impact the Company's preclinical research and clinical trial activities, financial condition and results of operations, including its ability to obtain financing.